You shall know the truth and the truth shall set you free

 In counseling, we discovered that this poor man's father was a Satanist, who sexually molested and physically abused him.
 (Satanists in all their various forms always make a pact with the devil concerning the lives and souls of their descendants.)
 Our counselee fiercely hated his mother for not protecting him against this wicked man.
 He also had sexual relations with his own sister, and was into all kinds of demonic games like dungeons-and-dragons and glassy-glassy, (a ‘game’ in which people consult spirits, who move a glass on a table.)
 Although he had accepted Jesus Christ as his personal Lord and Savior, he slipped back into occult sin on occasion, and seemed powerless in overcoming his past.
 During that weekend we helped him to remember and confess every one of those sins to God the Father.
-He openly and honestly shared all his fears and sorrows with Him, breaking every yoke in the Name of the Lord Jesus Christ, and destroying every foothold which the devil had gained in his soul.
+He openly and honestly shared all his fears and sorrows with Jesus, breaking every yoke in the Name of the Lord Jesus Christ, and destroying every foothold, which the devil had gained in his thoughts and life.

-The post-deliverance recovery-process, however, was not an instant thing.
+The post-salvation-deliverance recovery-process, however, was not an instant thing.
 Long afterwards, we still had to assist this man in prayer and fellowship.
 Those who strive to live fruitful lives in the will of God will be persecuted and harassed, as Paul warned in 2 Tim.
 3:12.

-We can know for sure that God does forgive instantly when we confess our sins and He had promised to ‘cleanse us from all unrighteousness,’ (1 Jn.
+We can know for certain that God does forgive instantly when we confess our sins and He had promised to ‘cleanse us from all unrighteousness,’ (1 Jn.
 1:1-10.)
 Ever so often, however, we remain bound by the consequences of our sin, as some of those consequences are simply irreversible in this life.
 For instance, if I murdered the breadwinner of a family, God will forgive me if I truly confess my sin and repent, but the family will still suffer financially as a result.